Ricecoder/ricecoder.github.io/tutorial-week-3.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
-5. DON"T WORRY!
+5. DON'T WORRY!
 The file did go through but you still have more work.
 6. `git pull`
 7. You should now get a message that looks like this:
 ```